 Leadership is an art and science that requires various behaviors with the ability to measure the effectiveness of each.
 While there isn’t a one-size-fits-all approach to effective leadership, there are certain core behaviors that consistently stand out as crucial for success.
-In this post, we will explore 11 essential leadership behaviors: awareness, vulnerability, transparency, accountability, creating a vision, developing strategies, inspiring people, approachability, mentoring others, ensuring results, and work/life balance; as well as tools to help identify your potential strengths and challenges.
+In this post, we will explore 12 essential leadership behaviors: awareness, vulnerability, transparency, accountability, courage, creating a vision, developing strategies, inspiring people, approachability, mentoring others, ensuring results, and work/life balance; as well as tools to help identify your potential strengths and challenges.
 These behaviors, when cultivated and practiced, can help leaders excel in their roles and create a positive impact on their teams and organizations.

 Contrary to popular belief, vulnerability is not a weakness but a strength of great leaders.
 Leaders who embrace vulnerability demonstrate authenticity and humility.
 They are willing to admit mistakes, seek feedback, and acknowledge their limitations.
 By being vulnerable, leaders create an environment where team members feel safe to take risks, share ideas, and collaborate openly.

 Transparent leaders foster a culture of trust and open communication.
 They share information, goals, and decisions openly, ensuring that everyone is on the same page.
 Transparent leaders encourage dialogue, value diverse perspectives, and maintain consistent and honest communication with their teams.
 This fosters a sense of ownership and enables everyone to work towards shared objectives.